Free Calculation of Costs and Fees

 Enforcement in Austria

-Our law firm was established in 1953 and is admitted in Austria and Germany.
-Therefore, our lawyers are particularly well-suited as “translators” for German clients and lawyers.
+Our law firm has been in existence since 1953 and is admitted to practise in Austria and Germany.
+Our lawyers are therefore particularly well-suited as “translators” for German clients and lawyers.

 We are therefore always the right contact person for your concerns.